Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 All of this helps us get control over even the most complex infrastructure.

-Destroy the resources created by terraform and move on to the next lab.
+Destroy the resources created by Terraform and move on to the next lab.

 ```bash
 $ terraform destroy